SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Russian Hill San Francisco Things to Do

 You will find a variety of things to do in Russian Hill San Francisco.
-Here are just some of my favorites that I think you might enjoy too.
+Here are just some of my favorites that I think you might enjoy.

 1. Ride the Cable Cars

-My favorite cable car route runs through Russian Hill San Francisco.
-The Hyde Powell route runs between Union Square and Fisherman's Wharf with a popular stop at Lombard Street.
+My favorite of the three historic cable car routes runs through Russian Hill in San Francisco.
+The Hyde-Powell route runs between Union Square and Fisherman's Wharf with a popular stop at Lombard Street.

-The reason I love this route is because of the views it offers on its ascent (or decent) up a large hill on Hyde Street.
-The views are unmatched and finding the perfect seat will offer you a ride you will never forget.
+The reason I love this route is because of the views it offers on its ascent up the large hill on Hyde Street.
+The views are unmatched, and finding the perfect seat will offer you a ride you will never forget.

 2. Stroll or Drive Down Lombard Street

 You can either walk down the street or drive.
-I prefer to walk as it's fun to get a close up look at this amazing street.
+I prefer to walk, as it's fun to get a close-up look at this amazing Russian Hill attraction.
 Plus, I love to check out the beautiful flowers and plants surrounding it.

 >> Learn more about visiting Lombard Street